brazier-dev/hikari-flare/README.md

 bot.run()
 ```

-The API can also be accessed at a lower level if buttons need typed attributes.
+The API can also be accessed at a lower level if components need typed attributes.

 ```python
 class Button(flare.Button):